-

 Category Archives: Gender

-Abortion and responsibility
+Abortion and Responsibility

 In the wake of the SCOTUS’s leaked draft on Roe v.
 Wade, it’s time to post this.
 Again.
 “When can we talk about abortion and a woman’s personal responsibility?”
 I’m glad you asked.
 We can maybe (and that’s only MAYBE) … Continue reading